 All borrowers can elect to defer payments entirely until the SBA pays the full amount to be forgiven to the lender, provided the borrower applies for forgiveness within 10 months of the conclusion of the forgiveness period.
 During this deferral period, interest continues to accrue.

 Deferring payments does not affect the repayment term — you must repay all unforgiven balances within two years if your loan originated before June 5, 2020, or within five years if your loan originated on or after June 5, 2020.
-However, borrowers can prepay — make payments ahead of the official repayment schedule — and can pay off loans in full without penalty at any time during the applicable repayment window.
+However, borrowers can prepay — make loan payments ahead of the official repayment schedule — and can pay off loans in full without penalty at any time during the applicable repayment window.

 How to Get Your PPP Loan Forgiven